Vyralmarketing/Dre-Williams-Recruiting/_posts/2020-05-07-this-is-a-test-post.md

 title: This is a test post
 date: 2020-05-07
 tags:
-  - Lead Generation
+  - Category 1
-  - Lead Conversion
+  - Category 2
-  - Listing Presentation
+  - Category 3
 excerpt: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.'
 enclosure:
 pullquote: This is an example of a pull quote